telerik/fiddler-jam-docs/portal/portal.md

 ## Using Submitted Logs

-The Fiddler Jam portal allows organizing, accessing and reusing the log submitted by an extension user.
-Logs can be added to workspaces, edited, shared, downloaded or opened directly in FIddler Everywhere for in-depth analysis.
+The Fiddler Jam portal allows organizing, accessing, and reusing the log submitted by an extension user.
+Logs can be added to workspaces, edited, shared, downloaded, or opened directly in Fiddler Everywhere for in-depth analysis.

 Learn more about:
 - [The portal workspaces]({%slug fj-workspaces%})